aahsnr-configs/emacs/plan.md

 - [x] Write a git-gutter config and make it work in org files as well as other files.
 And instead of using the use git markers like + and - to indicate changes, use a more aesthetic approach to indicate changes that match the tokyonight colors.
 Write a sample guide to using git-gutter in a wide variety of files.
 - [x] Using general.el setup C-- for text-scale-decrease and C-= for text-scale-increase
 - [x] In my updated emacs config, does the posframe window (childframe) for opening hydra keys change in dimensions based on the contents of the hydra body?
-- [ ] Since I am using my treesit config, is it necessary to hook both python-mode and python-ts-mode in the lsp-pyright section?
 - [ ] Make magit utilize hydra and pretty-hydra instead of using transient for its usage.
 Also make the magit window open as a minibuffer in the bottom instead of a new buffer.